 This May, I presented at the OAME (Ontario Association of Mathematics Educators).
 My session was on combing visual arts and mathematics to create rich cross-curricular learning experiences.

 A lot of art has direct connections to math.
 You don’t have to look long to find examples of geometry and patterning and, in some ways, number.
-The art elements shape, form, line, and texture are all found in the geometry curriculum.
+The art elements shape, form, line, and space are all found in the geometry curriculum.

 The design principle of balance is connected to the concept of equality and every painting, symmetrical or asymmetrical, can be looked at in terms of equations.
 The design principle pattern/repetition is ubiquitous in graphic and product design, using colour, shape, orientation and texture to create harmony and movement.